 Setup for each gcode cut file

-Each file has the setting at the begiining .
-The lines below are taken from the start of the gcode file to make 3 formers using blocks 7,8 and 9.
+Each file has the setting at the beginning.
+The lines below are taken from the start of the g-code file to make 3 formers using blocks 7,8 and 9.
 The lines that we are interested in start with ;param

-To make it a bit simplier I’ve included a html file that goes with the gcode file of the same name.
+To make it a bit simpler I’ve included an HTML file that goes with the g-code file of the same name.

 The main concern is getting the foam block in the right position and big enough to make all formers.
 Luckily the size of the foam we need to start with is given.
 I measure out a suitable piece and cut it to size with a hand held bow using a guide to keep the cuts square.

 My bow uses a ni-chrome wire and two pieces of wood mounted on a longer price of wood.
 Check Part4 in the video series I power this bow with an old car battery charge with a house light dimmer switch.
 I can adjust the current to around 2 amps on the meter.
 It’s much easier to size the block like this.
 Then I mark the middle of the block and draw a line with a sharpie pen.
 The blocks need aligning so that they are the same distance between the towers.

 ;Begin Header section Blocks 7 to 9 width 60 mm

 Width (carriage distance direction) = 60.00 mm